 The Canadian justice system has also seen important changes pertaining to domestic violence.
 Similar to the mandatory arrest policy of the police, Crown prosecutors are required to proceed with all domestic violence cases so long as a reasonable likelihood of conviction exists.
-However, this can be difficult for the Crown attorney if the victim is unwilling and uncooperative.
+This can be difficult, however, for the Crown attorney if the victim is unwilling and uncooperative.
 If a victim refuses to testify, the crown attorney can lose the case and the victim may be held in contempt of court.

-It is important for offenders of domestic violence to get help, as it will benefit them and anyone with whom they will ever have a relationship.
-The best start is for counselling services to direct the abuser to a treatment program, which exist across Canada.
+It is important for the male batterer to get help, as this will benefit him and any women with whom he will ever have a relationship.
+The best start is for counselling service to direct the batterer to a treatment program, which exist across Canada.
 Different programs are available for abusive men but most of them focus on similar themes including anger management, proper communication skills, and changing sexist attitudes and perspectives.
 Treatment programs also help men cope with independent women and, most importantly, make sure that men understand that the choice to be abusive is theirs and that their actions are controllable.
 Success rates for these treatments are unknown, however it can be said that the men who take the initiative to participate in these programs have a higher chance of stopping their violent behaviour than those men who do not participate in treatment.

-Occasionally, out of fear for their own lives or for the lives of their children, some victims of abuse kill their partners.
-This is done as a last resort, when victims believe it is the only thing they can do to protect themselves.
-Now, if a victim kills while their life is in imminent danger – if they are being assaulted and stab their abuser – then the law would most likely accept this action as valid self defence.
-There is legal confusion, however, when victims of abuse don’t kill their partners in the ‘heat of the moment’, but at a later time while they are sleeping (R. v.
-Whynot) or walking away (R. v.
+Occasionally, out of fear for their own lives or for the lives of their children, some battered women kill their partners.
+This is done as a last resort, when women believe it is the only thing they can do to protect themselves.
+Now, if a woman kills while her life is in imminent danger – if he is beating her and she stabs him with a knife – then the law would most likely accept this action as valid self defence.
+There is legal confusion, however, when battered women don’t kill their partners in the ‘heat of the moment’, but at a later time while he sleeps (R. v.
+Whynot) or is walking away (R. v.
 Lavalee).